 "If the trade mark had been given, then potentially Liblime could have restricted the use of who used it so, the utter worst case was perhaps we would have had to rename the software in New Zealand which would have caused massive confusion."

 Mr Cormack said the win is a relief.

-Next story in National: NZ reputation at stake if unable to send troops overseas
+Next story in New Zealand: NZ reputation at stake if unable to send troops overseas